Happy Halloween! How to dress up your horse.

 A few more thoughts on Halloween costumes for horses:

-Make sure you give your horse a trial run in his costume before you hop on.
-For elaborate costumes you may need to try pieces at a time.
+- Make sure you give your horse a trial run in his costume before you hop on.
+For elaborate horse Halloween costumes, you may need to try pieces at a time.

 Have you dressed up your horse for Halloween?
 What’s your best costume tip?

 Carolyn SB sent this gem over!